Canardoux/flutter_sound/doc/pages/tau-api/player/start_player_from_mic.md

 {% include tip.html content="If you want to process the data before playing them, actually you must define a loop between a FlutterSoundPlayer and a FlutterSoundRecorder.
 (Please, look to [this example](pages/flutter-sound/api/topics/flutter_sound_examples_play_from_mic.html))." %}

-startPlayerFromMic() has two optional parameters :
+startPlayerFromMic() has three optional parameters :

 - `sampleRate:` the Sample Rate used.
 Optional.
 Only used on Android.
 The default value is probably a good choice and the App can ommit this optional parameter.
 - `numChannels:` 1 for monophony, 2 for stereophony.
 Optional.
 Actually only monophony is implemented.
+- `bufferSize:` the size of the working buffer.
+This parameter is used on Android and iOS.
+The default value is 8192.

 startPlayerFromMic() returns a Future, which is completed when the Player is really started.